How to Write Wedding Vows (That Don’t Suck)

 So.
 You’ve decided to write your own wedding vows.

 Cute.
 Brave.
-Terrifying.
+Also—kind of terrifying.

-Deep breath.
 We’re fixing that today.

-• A little funny (if you want)
+-A little funny (if you want)

 And yes, I’m giving examples for every single tip, so you don’t have to “guess what that looks like.”